pingcap/docs/ticdc/ticdc-architecture.md

 #### CheckpointTS

 This timestamp exists only in TiCDC.
-It means that the data changes occur before this timestamp have been replicated to the downstream system.
+It means that the data changes that occur before this timestamp have been replicated to the downstream system.

-- table CheckpointTS: Because TiCDC replicates data in tables, the table checkpointTS indicates all data that smaller than CheckpointTS has been replicated at the table level.
+- table CheckpointTS: Because TiCDC replicates data in tables, the table checkpointTS indicates all data changes that occur before CheckpointTS have been replicated at the table level.
-- processor CheckpointTS: Indicates the minimum table CheckpointTS on the Processor.
+- processor CheckpointTS: Indicates the minimum table CheckpointTS on a Processor.
-- global CheckpointTS: Indicates the minimum CheckpointTS among all Processors .
+- global CheckpointTS: Indicates the minimum CheckpointTS among all Processors.

 Generally, a checkpointTS satisfies the following constraint: